zeppe-lin/jukebox/README.md

   * removed Elementary icons
   * updated Artistinfo plugin to show all available albums from last.fm and search Artist on torrent trackers
-  * updated Notify plugin: more actions
+  * updated Notify plugin: more actions and icon buttons if notification daemon supports `action-icons` capability
   * added new option "minimize main window instead of hide"
   * ported gmusicbrowser's little fixes and adjustments for new mpv versions